pantheon-systems/documentation/source/_docs/guides/circleci.md

 tags: [siteintegrations]
 type: guide
 permalink: docs/guides/:basename/
-draft: true
 date: 4/25/2017
+contributors: [scottmassey]
 ---

-Continuous Integration services such as [CircleCI](https://circleci.com) allow developers to automate the process of testing code.
-This insures that, if a thorough testing suite is defined, errors are caught before the code is deployed.
+Continuous Integration service providers such as [CircleCI](https://circleci.com) allow developers to automate the process of building, testing, and deploying code.
+Given sufficient test coverage, continuous integration ensures errors are caught before code is deployed.

-## What You Will Build
+## What You'll Build
+- A new Drupal 8 site using an [example repository](https://github.com/pantheon-systems/example-drops-8-composer) that contains Drupal 8, [Drush](http://docs.drush.org/en/master), and [Drupal Console](https://drupalconsole.com)- all of which will be installed and managed with [Composer](https://getcomposer.org).

-In this guide, we will start with a [repository](https://github.com/pantheon-systems/example-drops-8-composer) containing the configuration for Drupal 8, [Drush](http://docs.drush.org/en/master), [Drupal Console](https://drupalconsole.com), all of which [Composer](https://getcomposer.org) will install.
-Also included is a simple example of a [Behat](http://behat.org/en/latest/) [test suite](https://github.com/pantheon-systems/example-drops-8-composer/tree/master/tests) and other required configuration files.
-We will move this to a new GitHub repository and configure CircleCI.
+- A simple implementation of a [Behat](http://behat.org/en/latest/) [test suite](https://github.com/pantheon-systems/example-drops-8-composer/tree/master/tests) and other required configuration files.
+- A new GitHub repository and continuous integration implementation on CircleCI.

-When code is submitted for deployment, CircleCI will create a testing environment and run a suite of tests.
+When code is submitted to GitHub for deployment, CircleCI will create a testing environment and run a suite of tests.
 If tests pass, the code can be merged into the master branch of the codebase.
-Before this merge happens, CircleCI will repeat the testing process against the production branch.
+Before this merge is deployed, CircleCI will repeat the testing process against the production branch.

 ## What You’ll Need

-- Composer, git and [Terminus](/docs/terminus) running on your local computer.
+- [Composer](https://getcomposer.org/), [Git](https://git-scm.com/download/) and [Terminus](/docs/terminus) running on your local computer.
 - A GitHub account
 - A [Multidev](/docs/multidev/) enabled site on Pantheon.
 Signup at [Pantheon for Agencies](https://pantheon.io/agencies/pantheon-for-agencies) (free) to enable Multidev.
 - A free [CircleCI](https://circleci.com) account

-## Clone the example repository
+## Create a New Local Project

-1. From local your terminal, use composer to make a new local project based on our example repo.
-Our example project is called `circle`:
+1. From your local terminal, use composer to make a new Drupal 8 project based on the [example repo](https://github.com/pantheon-systems/example-drops-8-composer).
+Our example project below is called `circle`:

     ```bash
     composer create-project pantheon-systems/example-drops-8-composer circle